jdlib/deepdive/UserGuide.md

 * `org.opentest4j.AssertionFailedError` for assertion failures
 * `org.opentest4j.MultipleFailuresError` for multiple assertion failures in soft mode
 * `org.junit.ComparisonFailure` if `org.opentest4j.AssertionFailedError` is not available

-* else `java.lang.AssertionError`.
+Else DeepDive will just throw an `java.lang.AssertionError`.

-If you want to use other `AssertionErrors` you can implement and set an own `deepdive.impl.ErrorFactory` to achieve that.
+If you want to use other `Error` classes you can implement and set an own `deepdive.impl.ErrorFactory` to achieve that.

 ## Own Actual implementations